 Introduction and Referral to Committee

 Any Member in the House of Representatives may introduce a bill at any time while the House is in session by simply placing it in the “hopper” provided for the purpose at the side of the Clerk's desk in the House Chamber.
 The sponsor's signature must appear on the bill.
 A public bill may have an unlimited number of co-sponsoring Members.
 The bill is assigned its legislative number by the Clerk and referred to the appropriate committee by the Speaker, with the assistance of the Parliamentarian.
-The bill is then printed in its introduced form, which you can read on THOMAS.
+The bill is then printed in its introduced form, which you can read on Congress Bill Search.

 An important phase of the legislative process is the action taken by committees.
 It is during committee action that the most intense consideration is given to the proposed measures; this is also the time when the people are given their opportunity to be heard.
 Each piece of legislation is referred to the committee that has jurisdiction over the area affected by the measure.